uniconstructor/demandbaselabs/JavaScriptSDK/README.md

 }
 ```

-##How to User Demandbase Attribute Values
+##How to Use Demandbase Attribute Values
 The value of any attribute in a visitor's `CompanyProfile` are also available.
 This is can be used to place attribute values as dynamic copy in a page.

 ```